NordicSemiconductor/pc-ble-driver/README.md

 # Building boost

-The boost static libraries required by this drivers must be build before you can use
+The boost static libraries required by this drivers must be built before you can build any of the repositories above that depend on pc-ble-driver.

 ## Obtain the boost source code